-‘Little People, Big World’: Audrey Roloff Asks Fans For Labor & Delivery Advice As Due Date Draws Near
+‘Little People, Big World’: Audrey Roloff Asks Fans For Labor And Delivery Advice As Due Date Draws Near

-Little People, Big World star Audrey Roloff is just three weeks from away from her due date, and she wants your advice before she goes into labor!
+Little People, Big World star Audrey Roloff is just three weeks away from her due date, and she wants your advice before she goes into labor.

-On Wednesday (Aug.
-9), the 26-year-old mother-to-be took to Instagram to announce that she is now 37 weeks pregnant and that she and husband Jeremy Roloff have begun preparing for the big day.
+On Wednesday, Aug.
+9, the 26-year-old mother-to-be took to Instagram to announce that she is now 37 weeks pregnant and that she and husband, Jeremy Roloff, have begun preparing for the big day.

 “We are getting down to the wire… I’m 37 weeks!!!”
 Audrey wrote.
 “We finally started packing our hospital bags today just in case baby girl decides to come early…but we are hoping to have a little more time to get life in order before her big debut.
 I feel like pregnancy just flew by and I can’t believe we are already at the end!”